nuchs/toys/hangman/notes/notes2.md

     }
 }

-// For brevity's sake I've ommitted the tests
+// For brevity's sake I've omitted the tests
 ```

 I've probably committed hundreds of rustic, mortal sins here but at
-least at this stage they're not obvious to me (ignorence is
+least at this stage they're not obvious to me (ignorance is
 bliss).
-This may all change once I start trying to plug the variosu
+This may all change once I start trying to plug the various
 components together, but that's for another time.